QuentinRa/blog.quentinra.dev/programming-languages/others/encoding/index.md

 <div class="row row-cols-md-2"><div class="align-self-center">

 Base64 is usually used to encode an image/..., so that we can transfer it as a string.
-Most base64 strings are ending with "=", or "==".
+Most base64 strings are ending with "=", or "==", which is the padding.

 * [base64encode](https://www.base64encode.org/)
 * [base64decode](https://www.base64decode.org/)